TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/2. Manage Dataset Module/Load Raw Recordings/Functions/README.txt

 % horizontal offset between channel rows.
 % 10.
 SaveProbe: double, 1 or 0 to specify whether map should be saved or
 % not
+% 11.
+SaveFormat: char, fromat to save probe in, either ".mat" or ".prb"

 % Author: Tony de Schultz
 % Department systemsphysiology of learning, LIN Magdeburg.